heislera763/Reaction-Time-Tester-Hardware/README.md

+# Notice: This project is wip and entirely non-functional right now

 # Reaction Time Tester: Hardware
 In progress reimplementation of my "Reaction Time Tester" program on bare hardware (Probably going to use an ESP32).
 Right now I am using the original RTT to create the skeleton of the firmware.